-Variable name Description Format Value description Comments ATYPE Admission Type Numeric 1 2 3 4 5 Emergency Urgent Elective Newborn Trauma Center 4 Other Not used by the IQI program.
+Variable name Description Format Value description Comments ATYPE Admission Type Numeric 1 2 3 4 5 6 Emergency Urgent Elective Newborn Trauma Center 4 Other Not used by the IQI program.
 If not present in the input data file it is not necessary to create a dummy variable.
 ASOURCE Admission Source Numeric 1 2 3 4 5 ER Another hospital Another facility incl LTC Court/law enforcement Routine/birth/other The value 2 is referenced by the QI code (to identify transfers from another short-term hospital).
 LOS Length of Stay Numeric Number of days from admission to discharge Not used by the IQI program.
 If not present in the input data file it is not necessary to create a dummy variable.
 APR_DRG APR-DRG category Numeric APR-DRG from 3M software.
-Although the IQI module will operate without these variables, users should run version 20 APR-DRG software on their raw data to assign this variable to each case.
-See Section 5.3 on page 10.
+Although the IQI module will operate without these variables, users should run APR-DRG software on their raw data to assign this variable to each case.
+See Section 5.3 on page 11.
 SEVERTY APR-DRG Severity Score Numeric APR-DRG Severity Score from 3M software.
-See Section 5.3 on page 10.
+See Section 5.3 on page 11.
 RISKMORT APR-DRG Mortality Score Numeric APR-DRG Risk of Mortality Score from 3M Software.
-See Section 5.3 on page 10.
-DRG Diagnosis Related Group Numeric DRG from federal (CMS) DRG Grouper MDC Major Diagnostic Category Numeric MDC from federal (CMS) DRG grouper DX1 - DX30 ICD-9-CM diagnosis codes.
+See Section 5.3 on page 11.
+DRG Diagnosis Related Group Numeric DRG from federal (CMS) DRG Grouper MDC Major Diagnostic Category Numeric MDC from federal (CMS) DRG grouper DISCWT Weight to assign to discharge Numeric Format as "nn.nnn" Cases with missing values are assigned a value of 1.
+Assigning a weight of zero has the effect of removing the case from the analysis.
+DX1 - DX30 ICD-9-CM diagnosis codes.
 DX1 is the principal diagnosis, DX2-DX30 are secondary diagnoses.
-String, 5 character Diagnosis codes Users must specify the number of diagnoses in the parameter &NDX in CONTROL_IQI.SAS program.
-NDX Count of the number of diagnoses (DX) on the discharge record Numeric Count of diagnoses (principal and all secondary diagnoses) Not used by the IQI SAS program (used by the SPSS program).
-If not present in the input data file it is not necessary to create a dummy variable.
-Definition is: If the 1 st discharge record has 1 Pr and the 2 nd has 2, NPR would be 1 for the 1 st record and 2 for the 2 nd .
-PR1 - PR30 ICD-9-CM procedure codes.
-PR1 is the principal diagnosis, PR2-PR30 are secondary procedures.
-String, 4 character Procedure code Users with more or fewer secondary procedures should modify the parameter &NPR in CONTROL_IQI.SAS to reflect the number of diagnoses.
+String, 3, 4 or 5 characters (do not include decimal point) Diagnosis codes Users must specify the number of diagnoses in the parameter &NDX in CONTROL_IQI.SAS program.
+DXATADMIT1- DXATADMIT30- Present on admission indicator for each diagnosis code String, 1 character 1 = present at the time of inpatient admission 0 = not present at the time of inpatient admission Blank = all other cases (e.g., missing, unreported, not used) These data will be used in risk adjustment and smoothing if the alternative parameter files of riskadjustment covariates and population rates are specified.